marlow75/retrovid/README.md

 Now you can make a short clip for your retro computer.
 Just open your favorite movie, select scene (slider, preview button) and grab it (grab button).
 Thats all.

+## Versions

+* 1.0 - All charset characters are made by neural net, minor changes
-C64 PETSCII and CHARSET Super CPU supported.
+* 0.1 - C64 PETSCII and CHARSET Super CPU supported.

-Installation:
+## Installation:

 * install JRE16 or newer
 * install video library for JAVA [javacv](https://sourceforge.net/projects/javacv.mirror/)